zalun/school-plan-app/Tutorial_scrapbook_part1.md

     npm install -g bower

-2. You can install Brick for your current project using ```bower install mozbrick/brick```, but don't don't do this right now — you need to put this inside your project, not just anywhere.
+2. You can install Brick for your current project using ```bower install mozbrick/brick```, but don't do this right now — you need to put this inside your project, not just anywhere.

-##Getting the sample HTML
+##Getting sample HTML

-Now you should [download the school plan HTML]() (CHRIS - THIS LINK IS CURRENTLY EMPTY, AS I COULDN'T FIND THE SCHOOL PLAN HTML ANYWHERE.
-WHERE IS IT?) — copy this code to an HTML file and put it in a safe place for now.
+Now you should find some sample HTML to use in the project — copy your own children's online school plans for this purpose, or [use our sample](#) (CHRIS - LINK CURRENTLY BLANK - ADD A SAMPLE) if you don't have any but want to follow along anyway.
+Save your markup in a safe place for now.

 ## Stage 1: Setting up the basic HTML project
 In this part of the tutorial we will set up the basic project, and display the school plans in plain HTML.
 See the [stage 1 code on Github](https://github.com/zalun/school-plan-app/tree/master/stage1) if you want to see what the code should look like at the end of this section.